bobbykolev/chrome-extensions/README.md

 # chrome-extensions
 yt-extension

+Desc:
-loops and downloads and converts videos using 'listenonrepeat' and 'youtube to mp3'
+loops, downloads and converts videos using 'listenonrepeat' and 'youtube to mp3'

 Install
 1. download 'yt-extension.crx'